Mary Bucholtz

-Mary Bucholtz (born 29 October 1966) is professor of linguistics at UC Santa Barbara.
+Mary Bucholtz (born 29 October 1966) is a professor of linguistics at UC Santa Barbara.
 Bucholtz's work focuses largely on language use in the United States, and specifically on issues of language and youth; language, gender, and sexuality; African American English; and Mexican and Chicano Spanish.

 Biography

 Bucholtz received a B.A. in Classics from Grinnell College in 1990 and an M.A. and Ph.D. in linguistics from UC Berkeley in 1992 and 1997 under the supervision of Robin Lakoff.

-At UC Santa Barbara, where she has worked as an assistant professor (2002-2004), an associate professor (2004-2008) and a full professor (2008–present), Bucholtz is affiliated with several departments including the anthropology, the feminist studies, the Spanish and Portuguese, as well as the Gevirtz Graduate School of Education, the comparative literature program, and the Latin American and Iberian studies program.
-She held academic positions at Stanford and Texas A&M before joining the faculty of UC-Santa Barbara.
+At UC Santa Barbara, where she has worked as an assistant professor (2002-2004), an associate professor (2004-2008) and a full professor (2008–present), Bucholtz is affiliated with several departments, including the anthropology, the feminist studies, the Spanish and Portuguese, as well as the Gevirtz Graduate School of Education, the comparative literature program, and the Latin American and Iberian studies program.
+She held academic positions at Stanford and Texas A&M before joining the faculty of UC Santa Barbara.

 Since 2011, she has also directed the Center for California Languages and Cultures within UC Santa Barbara's Institute for Social, Behavioral, and Economic Research.
 Through her work at the Center for California Languages and Cultures, Bucholtz has been the director (2009-2017) and associate director (2017–present) of a community partnership program, School Kids Investigating Language in Life + Society (SKILLS), which provides linguistics research opportunities to students enrolled in Santa Barbara high schools.

 Honors and distinctions

 Bucholtz has been an editorial board member for several journals.
-She served as series editor for Studies in Language and Gender from 1998-2013, editor of the Journal of Linguistic Anthropology from 2002-2004, and an editorial board member of Language in Society (2005-2012), Gender and Language (2005-2014), Journal of Sociolinguistics (2007-2011), American Anthropologist (2008-2012), and Text and Talk (2011-2014).
-She still serves as an editorial board member of the Journal of Linguistic Anthropology (from 1999-2001 and since 2005), Visual Communication (since 2004), the International Journal on Research in Critical Discourse Analysis (since 2005), Language and Linguistics Compass (since 2006), American Speech (since 2008), Research on Language and Social Interaction (since 2009), Pragmatics and Society (since 2009), and Discourse, Context, and Media (since 2011).
+She served as series editor for Studies in Language and Gender from 1998 to 2013, editor of the Journal of Linguistic Anthropology from 2002 to 2004, and an editorial board member of Language in Society (2005-2012), Gender and Language (2005-2014), Journal of Sociolinguistics (2007-2011), American Anthropologist (2008-2012), and Text and Talk (2011-2014).
+She still serves as an editorial board member of the Journal of Linguistic Anthropology (from 1999 to 2001 and since 2005), Visual Communication (since 2004), the International Journal on Research in Critical Discourse Analysis (since 2005), Language and Linguistics Compass (since 2006), American Speech (since 2008), Research on Language and Social Interaction (since 2009), Pragmatics and Society (since 2009), and Discourse, Context, and Media (since 2011).
 She has also been an advisory board member for Gender and Language since 2014.

-From 2000-2001, Bucholtz was appointed as the chair of the Nominations Committee of the Society for Linguistic Anthropology.
-She was also elected to serve as an advisory council member and co-chair for the International Gender and Language Association from 2000-2004.
+From 2000 to 2001, Bucholtz was appointed as the chair of the Nominations Committee of the Society for Linguistic Anthropology.
+She was also elected to serve as an advisory council member and co-chair for the International Gender and Language Association from 2000 to 2004.

 Bucholtz was recognized in 2014 by the Society for Linguistic Anthropology with the Award for Public Outreach and Community Service.

 In 2020, Bucholtz was inducted as a Fellow of the Linguistic Society of America.